ADHD or Anxiety? Why You Procrastinate (and How to Tell the Difference)

 Anxiety avoidance often looks like:

-Fear of starting due to uncertainty or possible failure
+Fear of starting due to uncertainty or failure

 Feeling mentally “stuck” rather than distracted